echeran/smile-of-murugan/webbook/chapter19.md

-# THE PROSE OF TODAY
+# The Prose Of Today

 The lack of literary criteria of any sort was—and to a great extent still is-one of the most striking characteristics of the